mbelarbi/bash_training/part4_functions.md

 Calling functions
 -----------------
 Functions are simply called by using their name :) followed by any areguements.
 The only constraint is that a function must be decalred before it is called.
-SO in the above greetings function, I cannot call greeting before the function is even declared.
+So in the above greetings function, I cannot call greeting before the function is even declared.